 Through our conversation with our patients, we came to realize that there are a lot of myths and questions around vision and eye health, these are some common ones, especially regarding our Children Myopia Control Program, Comprehensive Eye Exam and Progressive Lenses.
 Hope this is helpful!

 Of course, feel free to reach out to us through Whatsapp, email or phone, we will be happy to clarify any doubts that you may have.

 Refraction is only to check your eye prescription/power for glasses or contact lenses.
-Comprehensive eye exam is a detail assessment of the visual performance and stamina of our eyes, includes checking for eye prescription and also screen the eyes for common vision threatening eye diseases like Cataract, Glaucoma, Retinal changes, etc
+Comprehensive eye exam is a detailed assessment of the visual performance and health of your eyes, includes checking for eye prescription and also screen the eyes for common vision threatening eye diseases like Cataract, Glaucoma, Retinal changes, etc

 Recommended Frequency for eye examination.

 - 16 to <60 years old - Every 2 years

 - 60 years old and above - Annually

 For those with higher predisposed risk, like with family and/or personal history of systemic diseases, ocular diseases, work in high risk occupation and/or wear contact lenses, are recommended to have more frequent eye exams.

 Do bring your recent pair(s) of glasses and contact lenses.
 Make a list of symptoms that concern you, if any.
 Gather any vision and eye-related conditions in your family.

 If you would like to bring any company, please let them know that the eye examination may take up to 45 minutes.